 So you want to set up Discourse on macOS to hack on and develop with?

-We’ll assume that you don’t have Ruby/Rails/Postgre/Redis installed on your Mac.
+We’ll assume that you don’t have Ruby/Rails/Postgres/Redis installed on your Mac.
 Let’s begin!

 (If you want to install Discourse for production use, see our install guide)